mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 * Coherent and careful delivery of a responsive design.
 There may be some errors.
 Your site is mostly responsive but there is CSS missing in some areas.
 * Thorough and precise delivery of a responsive design.
 There may be minor errors.
 Your site is completely responsive.
 * Meticulous work that creates a responsive design and shows sophistication.
 Your site is responsive and works well at all screen sizes.
 * Professional standard work that creates a responsive design and shows creativity.
-Your site is responsive and has added thought to create an industry-standard site."
+Your site is responsive and has added thought to create an industry-standard site.

 ## Design